 Even if we manage to carve out some think-time, the actual planning portion is STILL TOUGH!
 It can be difficult to know where to start.
 What should change?
 What stays the same?
 Fresh ideas are a struggle.

 There is no “one way” to plan successfully, but we have identified SEVEN QUESTIONS to help supercharge your planning.
-We covered the first three yesterday, and are finishing up today:
+We’ll hit the first three today, and finish up with the rest tomorrow.

 Planning takes a lot of work, but the future results will be well worth your time now.